Return to index page

 Tin

-Chemists call tin by its Latin name Stannum which gives its chemical symbol Sn.
 Tin is usually mined in the form of 'tinstone' or Cassiterite, the ore is almost always stained with iron and may be yellow, reddish brown or even black.

 The Poldark Mine & Heritage Complex, Wendron, Helston TR13 0ER (Tel: 01326 573173) includes an eighteenth century tin mine along with an associated museum XXX contact for more info XXX.
-The Tolgus Tin museum in Cornwall has the largest collection of working tin streaming machinery in the country.
-In the season there are about 13 pieces of plant operating at the same time.
 There is a superb model railway layout called Wheal Louise, built by XXX it depicts a Cornish tin mine in the nineteenth century.
 This layout has featured in Railway Modeller Magazine (XXX dates) and is worth studying for anyone contemplating something on similar lines.
-Tin was also mined on Dartmoor.
-The major use for tin is of course tin plating iron or steel.
+Tin was also mines on dartmoor.

-This is then poured into a sloped surface where it runs through a series of channels in a bed of sand in which the metal runs down leaving impurities behind.
-At this stage the liquid metal put into big. heated, iron pots called 'poling pots' and stirred with green wood poles the moisture in which causes violent boiling bringing the impurities to the surface where they can be skimmed off.
+Chemists call tin by its Latin name Stannum which gives its chemical symbol Sn.
+Tin ore (cassiterite) is crushed, washed and roasted to remove impurities such as arsenic and sulphur.
+The remaining ore is then mixed with anthracite coal (almost pure carbon) and heated, which gives a fairly pure metal.
+This is then poured onto a sloped surface, the metal runs down leaving impurities behind.
+At this stage the liquid metal is stirred with green wood poles the moisture in which causes violent boiling bringing the impurities to the surface where they can be skimmed off.

 Tin can be rolled into very thin sheets and although metal foil is nowadays mainly aluminium it is still commonly called tin foil.
 Tin is too expensive to be used in pure form for food wrapping and up to the 1960's tin and lead either as an alloy or in the form of lead sheet with tin foil pressed to each side was used.